0x6c6565/uefsm/README.md

 Then, implement the IUEFiniteStateInterface for each UObject that will function as a state.
 States can be added to the FSM using the interface functionality.
 Runtime logic must call the appropriate state logic (e.g. Enter(), [First]Execute(), Exit().)

+ToDo

+1. Switch map keys from UObject to TObjectKey